-b.
-9% LIHTCs:

-- i.
-New Building maximum total developer fee of \$55,000 per unit or \$4,750,000 (whichever is less). - ii.
+- a.
+Total Developer Fee includes developer fee, developer overhead, management fee, consultant fee, etc. (as indicated in the Developer Fee section of the Consolidated Application).
+Exceeding the threshold below results in immediate rejection of the application. - b.
+9% LIHTCs: - i.
+New Building maximum total developer fee of \$55,000 per unit-LIHTC and Management unit or \$4,750,000 (whichever is less). - ii.
 Existing Building (For both Existing Buildings used for housing and Existing Buildings not used for housing) maximum total developer fee of 40% of the rehabilitation hard costs (defined in Exhibit B-1 of the Consolidated Application) or \$4,750,000 (whichever is less). - c.
 4% LIHTCs and Bonds: Add the following amounts to the calculations above.
 The \$4,750,000 alternative maximum does not apply. - i.
-New Building five percent (5%) of net eligible basis, not including DDA/QCT boost, less total developer fee. - ii.
-Existing Building (For both Existing Buildings used for housing and Existing Buildings not used for housing) five percent (5%) of total acquisition cost up to a maximum of \$750,000.
+New Building five percent (5%) of net eligible basis, not including DDA/QCT boost, less total developer fee. - Existing Building (For both Existing Buildings used for housing and Existing Buildings not used for housing) - five percent (5%) of total acquisition cost up to a maximum of \$750,000.